woook/moka-fe/projects/readme.md

 The requirements doc may require a few rounds of iteration before it is finalised and in particular the scope of the project should be agreed.

+You may wish to conduct user research prior to creating this requirements doc - https://github.com/woook/moka-fe/blob/master/projects/user_research.md

 # _TITLE_
 ## Participants